genglongling/EE274_ConvexCaldera_LLM_quantization/README.md

 ### Using the `convex_caldera` Package

 The `convex_caldera` package is a standalone implementation of Convex-CALDERA with convex optimization formulation.
+This package contains only the Convex-CALDERA implementation (not the original CALDERA algorithm).

 #### Setup